-Albania is a rich country in water resources which comprise of natural inland waters, artificial lakes for generating hydroelectricity, a number of rivers (with a snowmelt-pluvial regime with torrential characteristics, ensuring a plentiful source of freshwater), an abundance of reservoirs for agricultural use, coastal lagoons along the western part of the country.
+Albania is a rich country in water resources which comprise a 370 km marine coast, the natural inland waters (the largest lakes in the Balkan Peninsula), artificial lakes (for generating hydroelectricity), a number of rivers (with a snowmelt-pluvial regime with torrential characteristics, ensuring a plentiful source of freshwater), an abundance of reservoirs for agricultural use, coastal lagoons along the western part of the country.

 After the political changes, the emerging private sector initiatives required new aquaculture species and technologies.
 Fish farmers looked for better quality species; especially commercial species which could be farmed not only in inland waters, but also in marine waters which, until 2000 had not been exploited.
-Starting from demographic movements that led to an increase in population in coastal areas, the pressure on marine fishing grew rapidly.
+Starting from demographic movements that led to an increase of population in coastal areas, the pressure on marine fishing grew rapidly.
 Fish farming is considered to be the most efficient measure to ensure that fish resources are not over exploited; hence this call for new challenges in environmental protection.

 The Albanian experience in aquaculture, using mainly semi-intensive practices, began in the early 1960s.
 Until the 1990s, it involved the production of carp family species, reaching a total of 25 hatcheries which covered a surface of 800 ha.
 Given the country's abundant water resources, climate, biological potential and socio-political factors, the prospects for developing this important sector for the Albanian economy was high.
-The economic directives of the earlier political system had encouraged carp culture in all Albanian inland waters as a cheap and easy way of achieving food security.
+The economic directives of the earlier political system had encouraged carp family species in poly-culture in all Albanian inland waters as a cheap and easy way of achieving food security.
 This experience forms a good base to develop fish farming and to establish food preferences for consumers in the highland areas, providing nutrition sources in areas where there was a scarcity of marine fish and high levels of poverty.
 In rural areas, this tradition still continues through the network of reservoirs which serves mainly for rural agriculture, built-up during earlier years.

 The first intensive aquaculture of marine species began in the middle of the 1990s, with growing out of shrimps and cultivation of marine species in floating cages along the Ionian coast.
 From this time this activity is showing a rapid growth.
-Cold water salmonids, mainly rainbow trout (Oncorhynchus mykiss) and Ohrid trout (Salmo letnica), are another important group within intensive/semi intensive aquaculture production in Albania.
+Cold water salmonids, mainly rainbow trout (Oncorhynchus mykiss) and ohrid trout (Salmo letnica), are another important group within intensive/semi intensive aquaculture production in Albania.
 The results of the first few years of production are very promising and have attracted the interest of Albanian businessmen with a view of extending this activity to other coastal areas.

-Artificial lakes comprise a surface of 7 000 ha and artificial reservoirs a surface of 2 700 ha.
-Ohrid Lake is one of the lakes where by using korani’s fingerlings restocking is carried out successfully.
-It is stocked through the Lini hatchery, where artificial reproduction of Salmo letnica has been carried out since 1965, and which currently stocks millions of larvae and fingerlings every year.
-In 2005, by financial support of the World Bank through the Pilot Project of Fishery Development, this centre is being built up as a modern reproduction centre which restocks the Ohrid Lake annually with ohrid trout fingerlings and larvae.
-The seed materials (larvae and fingerlings) are produced under controlled systems, starting from the eggs collected from the maturation brood stock stored in the lake by specialized fishermen The Ministry of Environment, Forestry and Water Administration is responsible for the management and financial support of this hatchery.
+Natural Lakes, like Ohrid Lake is one of the lakes where by using “korani” fingerlings restocking are carried out successfully, also.
+It is stocked through the Lini hatchery, where artificial reproduction of Salmo letnica has been carried out since 1965, and which currently stocks nearly million of larvae and fingerlings every year.
+In 2005, by financial support of the World Bank through the Pilot Project of Fishery Development, this centre was modernized which restocks the Ohrid Lake annually with autochthonous ohrid trout fingerlings and larvae.
+The seed materials (larvae and fingerlings) are produced under controlled systems, starting from the eggs collected from the maturation natural brood stock from the lake by specialized fishermen The Ministry of Agriculture, Rural Development and Water Administration is responsible for the management and financial support of this hatchery.

 Integrated extensive aquaculture production systems are being considered for artificial lakes and reservoirs because of their multipurpose nature (combining electric power and fishing and/or agriculture and fishing).
 There are 670 watersheds covering a total surface of 2 700 ha created for irrigation purposes and about 118 of them are also used for fishing.
 Agricultural reservoirs are located throughout the entire country.
-The fishing activity in these reservoirs is possible through a stocking program using the fingerlings of the Cyprinidae family through poly culture.
+The fishing activity in these reservoirs is possible through a stocking program using the fingerlings of the Cyprinid family through poly culture.
 Fingerlings are allowed to grow naturally (not or few feeding).
 This is an extensive form of aquaculture and the utilization of fish with a low market value.
 The activity is important in that it provides a source of income and protein for the poorest areas of Albania.
-The greatest concentration of these watersheds is in the region of Elbasan and Fier.
-Their production vary from 500 to 600 tonnes per year.
+The greatest concentration of these watersheds is in the region of Elbasani and Fieri.
+Their production varies from 500 to 600 tonnes per year.

 Since aquaculture requires high levels of skill and professionalism there is a need for training and education of fish producers.
 Information, dissemination and educational and training programmes need to be encouraged to ensure the development of aquaculture in the country.